rwanke14/readmecreator/README-sample.md

   # **Usage**
-  Use file to run the prompts and populate a readme.

   ## How to use the application:
-  Downloading the code and runing the terminal prompts.
+  Download the code and run the prompts in the terminal to create readme.

   # **Constributors**